BertrandHustle/trebekbot/README.md

 Bugs:
   - fixed crash from querying slack api for channel
   - fixed issue with 'spelling bee' questions
+  - parentheses in answers now treated as optional to the answer

 version 0.5.2 changelog (3-22-18):
 Bugs: